AliSafari-IT/asafarim/ASafariM.Clients/asafarim-cli/README.md

 If you can't access the terminal:

-1. Ensure you're logged in at asafarim.com
+1. Ensure you're logged in at [asafarim.com](https://asafarim.com)
 2. Verify you have Admin and SuperAdmin privileges
-3. Check browser console for authentication errors
+3. Check browser console for authentication or network errors
-4. Try the "Try Again" button to re-authenticate
+4. Use the "Try Again" button to re-authenticate
+5. Confirm your browser allows cookies and JavaScript
+6. If issues persist, check the server logs for errors (see `server.js` output)
+7. For deployment issues, verify that the health check endpoint (`/health`) returns status `ok`

 ## Deployment

 ### Prerequisites

 - Node.js 18+ installed
-- PM2 for process management
+- PM2 for process management (`pnpm add -g pm2`)
 - Nginx as reverse proxy
 - Domain configured (asafarim.com)